alexsanderfer/AppListaTarefas/README.md

 **License:**

-This app is licensed under the [License name] license.
+This app is licensed under the MIT license.

 **Contact:**